Vitamin A | Foods | Absorption | Deficiency Symptoms | Daily Requirement

-For this reason, an insufficient supply of the critical vitamin can delay a child’s growth and, in particular, inhibit bone formation.
+For this reason, an insufficient supply of critical vitamins can delay a child’s growth, particularly inhibiting bone formation.

 Retinol plays a significant role in blood formation.

-Accordingly, scientists at the German Cancer Research Center suggest, vitamin A deficiency can cause a loss of important blood stem cells, damaging the hematopoietic system in the bone marrow (Cabezas-Wallscheid et al. 201747).
+Accordingly, German Cancer Research Center scientists suggest vitamin A deficiency can cause a loss of important blood stem cells, damaging the hematopoietic system in the bone marrow (Cabezas-Wallscheid et al. 201747).

 Furthermore, it is well-documented that vitamin A deficiency can lead to anemia (Jafari et al. 201348).

-Since vitamin A deficiency can be dangerous, if you suspect any of the symptoms, consult your trusted doctor immediately.
+Since vitamin A deficiency can be dangerous, consult your trusted doctor immediately if you suspect any symptoms.

 Health authorities recommend that men consume 900 mcg, women 700 mcg (770 mcg during pregnancy), and children and adolescents 300 to 600 mcg of vitamin A per day (ODS 202049).